tomarrell/R2D2/README.md

 ```

 ## Contributing
-Feel free to open a PR contributing a feature addition, bugfix or even adding improving documentation.
+Feel free to open a PR contributing a feature addition, bugfix or even adding/improving documentation.
 PR's are always welcome! :)

 ## Issues
 As this project is still in Alpha, there is a very significant chance of bugs popping up.
 If you do run into something of the sort, please feel free to open an issue and it will be looked into ASAP.